 This document sets out clear written procedures for enforcing the requirement for state public officials to file Statement of Economic Interests by the statutory deadlines set out in WIS.
 STAT. § 19.43.
 The Commission's authority for initiating settlement offers is set out in WIS.
 STAT. § 19.49(1)(b).
 The primary interest of the Commission is providing timely and accurate economic information to the public, and collection of penalties is secondary to that goal.
 In assessing penalties and offering settlements for violations, the Commission may consider mitigating or exacerbating circumstances like the number of previous offenses and the nature of the official's position, and may modify procedures and penalties accordingly.
-The Commission adopted this schedule at its October 10, 2016 meeting.
+The Commission adopted this schedule at its October 10, 2016, meeting.
+This has since been codified at WIS.
+ADMIN.
+CODE CH.
+ETH 26.